Encore Music Notation Software

 |Instrument range warnings||Save as audio: MP3, WAV, AIFF, etc.|

 |Measure overload warnings||Commands via MIDI Keyboard/Controller|

 |Lyric window (as alternate to line entry)||Kerning in title text|

 |Video window for scoring soundtracks||AppleScript support|

 |Stereo audio track||Internal scripting language|

 It's been a winding road to the present.
 Fortunately the present is bright for new and loyal Encore users.
-Today >and Encore is in good hands at the new Gvox.
+Today Encore is run Passport Music